 The First Minister set out Government's ambitions on reducing the carbon impact of aviation in the 2019 Programme for Government which set a path towards decarbonise flights within Scotland by 2040.
 This could see the Highlands and Islands become Europe's first net zero aviation region.
 HITRANS were already engaged with partners in support of reducing the carbon impact of aviation through our work on SPARA 2020 and working with HIAL, OIC and others to support projects that will see a move to the electrification of planes operating our internal aviation network.
+As a partner in the Sustainable Aviation Test Environment (SATE) project we are now on the second successful round of UKRI Future Flight funding.
 Through our business plan HITRANS will work with partners to:

-- Support R&D of fleet conversion to electric for short-distance flights (eg. inter-island, island mainland and Highland mainland to national centres) - Seek funds to decarbonize airports and airside surface activity, - Support low carbon surface access strategies for travel to and from airports.
+- Support R&D of fleet conversion to electric for short-distance flights (eg. inter-island, island mainland and Highland mainland to national centres) - Seek funds to decarbonize airports and airside surface activity, - Support low carbon surface access strategies for travel to and from airports. - Deliver real change in the journey to sustainable aviation through SATE.